students-experiments/ride-share-project/README.md

 - Multiple rides should be shareable
 - Algorithm for ride sharing is logical and simple
 - Rider should be able to track driver after making a request
-- Enable notification for rider and driver with relevant information

 ## Specialization deliverables